 2. Significant Tax Advantages

-Investors in most types of real estate investor enjoy tax benefits, but multifamily properties offer some unique tax advantages.
+Investors in most types of real estate enjoy tax benefits, but multifamily properties offer some unique tax advantages.
 Perhaps the most compelling is the depreciation deduction.

 When you own a multifamily residential property, the federal government allows you to take a significant depreciation-based deduction every year against the property, equal to 3.6% of its value at the time you purchased it.

 This means that if you buy a small apartment building for, say, $500,000, then each year you’ll be allowed to deduct about $18,000 from the property on your taxes.
 In practical terms, this often means you can deduct a significant amount of the income your property generates – and in some cases even show a loss for the year.
 Multifamily property owners are sometimes even legally entitled to a tax refund in years when their property actually generated plenty of income.

 An investor who owns and rents out six single-family homes will have to manage each of those properties separately.
 If they are spread a wide geographical area (in different cities, or even across several states) this will mean hiring different landscaping companies, painters, carpet cleaners or property managers to handle the day-to-day maintenance and upkeep of each property.

 With a six-unit multifamily building, by contrast, the owner can still enjoy the benefits of six rental checks each month (plus whatever additional revenue the owner can create by adding amenities) – but will be able to manage the maintenance and daily operations of all six units much more efficiently and cost-effectively.